FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R39

 Hope you have enjoyed this tutorial and found it useful.
-Feel free to play around with Mercurial and read the documentation given by hg help command.
-When you are ready to move on, please proceed to the third tutorial on 'Version Control using Hg'

 Thank you!